SliverySky/MarioLevelRepairer/README.md

 }
 ```

-You can also find the pdf for free from https://arxiv.org/abs/2005.06148
+You can also find the pdf of this paper for free on ArXiv: https://arxiv.org/abs/2005.06148

 ### Requirements

-Requirments to run this project and their version we used are as follow:
+Requirments to run this project and the tested version are as follow:

-​	python 	(3.7.6)
+- python (3.7.6)

-​	numpy 	(1.18.1)
+* numpy (1.18.1)

-​	pytorch	(1.5.0)
+* pytorch (1.5.0)

-​	pygame    (2.0.1)
+* pygame (2.0.1)

 ### How to use